West Cornwall · TR20

 Why Perranuthnoe is its own job.

 Conservation Area covers the village core and church; AONB extends across the parish.
 Isolated dwelling policy applies in the open countryside between settlements.
+That sets the scene before any design work begins.
 For renovation specifically, parts of Perranuthnoe sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Perranuthnoe drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Perranuthnoe project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Perranuthnoe application gets approved at eight weeks or stalls in committee.
+The 1960s coastal bungalows that dominate Perranuthnoe (and continue out toward Marazion) set the tone for any renovation scheme here.

 Planning note